Remulos44/-ECM1400--CW/README.md

 # Covid News Dashboard [ecm1400 CW]
-This is my ECM1400 Programming Module Course Work, where we take data from covid and news APIs and display them on a website.
+This is my ecm1400: Programming module coursework, where we take data from covid and news APIs and display them on a given HTML template.